canonical/etrace/README.md

           --clean-snap-user-data  Delete snap user data before executing and restore after execution --reinstall-snap        Reinstall the snap before executing, restoring any existing interface connections for the snap
-      -n, --repeat=               Number of times to repeat each task
+      -n, --repeat=               Number of times to repeat each task --cold                  Use set of options for worst case, cold cache, etc performance --hot                   Use set of options for best case, hot cache, etc performance

 [exec command arguments]
   Cmd:                            Command to run